 Released in seven theaters, Little Miss Sunshine became a sleeper hit movie.
 It took off and generated half a million dollars in its first week, making a total of 200 million with plenty of Academy Award nominations and wins.
 It's a feel-good movie with lots of laughs.

 Which Movie is Your Favorite Sleeper Hit?

-Christopher Nolan’s masterpiece of keeping track of Leonard, played by Guy Pearce, he writes generous notes throughout the movie as an aid for his short term memory loss at every nanosecond.
+Christopher Nolan’s masterpiece of keeping track of Leonard, played by Guy Pearce, writes generous notes throughout the movie to aid his short-term memory loss at every nanosecond.

 The low-budget movie catapulted into a sleeper hit movie with more than $25 million box office earnings and two Academy Award nominations.
 Memento even scored big time in the DVD release, selling over a million copies.

 Napoleon Dynamite is a cult movie with a huge fan base of followers who quote the movie’s snarky dialogue.